besp9510/pi_i2c/README.md

 Actual frequency is less than the desired 400 kHz due to the 1 us rounding on T_Low & T_High required by the hard microsleep function.
 Additionally, consider the minimum I2C timings have also been rounded resulting is longer wait times.
 End result is smaller bit rate at the trade of flexibility and overall features pi_i2c.c provides.

 The theoretical useful bit rate can be then calculated for a n-byte read and write transaction using these achievable timings.
 Useful bit rate is defined as how much "useful" data is being transferred in a given read or write transaction.
-Not all data in an I2C message is useful in the sense that some of it is overhead and not the data we are actually trying to transfer between the master and slave device.
+Not all data in an I2C message is useful in the sense that some of it is overhead and not the data we are actually trying to transfer between the controller and device.
 Theoretical useful bit rates are calculated and plotted for the I2C full-speed mode (400 kHz) example discussed above:

 ![gpio](images/example_bitrates.png)